dateam-jds/schoolr/README.md

 # schoolr

-Compendium for Nearest Neighbour Analysis and Cluster Analysis for school status during pandemic
+Compendium for Nearest Neighbour Analysis and Cluster Analysis for school status during pandemic.